-Section 2C Maintaining Child Safety and Welfare and Section 4B Maintaining Professional Relationships have been added to the template for evidence of professional practice in the Supporting Provisionally Registered Teachers Guide PDF, 4507.9 KB.
+Section 2C Maintaining Child Safety and Wellbeing and Section 4B Maintaining Appropriate Professional Relationships have been added to the template for evidence of professional practice in the Supporting Provisionally Registered Teachers Guide PDF, 2917.99 KB.

 If you are provisionally registered in two divisions

-If you hold provisional registration in two divisions (as both a teacher and an early childhood teacher) you will only have to undertake the inquiry approach once to become (fully) registered in both divisions.
+If you hold provisional registration in two divisions (as both a teacher and an early childhood teacher) you will only have to undertake the Inquiry Process once to become (fully) registered in both divisions.

 If you are a Casual Relief Teacher

-As a Casual Relief Teacher (CRT) undertaking the inquiry approach, there are a few extra considerations you should bear in mind.
+As a Casual Relief Teacher (CRT) undertaking the Inquiry Process, there are a few extra considerations you should bear in mind.